Skull Island: Reign of Kong: Ride

-Unfortunately, both trucks end up falling into a pit because of the weakening walkway around it.
-They swing from vines while Kong faces the last V-rex and causes both the other truck and the dinosaur to fall, but saves the truck allowing the crew to survive the fall.
-The truck also plummets but is saved as well by Kong, who roars and climbs away.
+However, both trucks and the V. rex end up falling into the spider pit because of the weakening walkway around it.
+The V. rex who is on top of the other truck attempts to eat the riders by biting multiple times.
+The truck swings on vines between the V. rex and some Arachno Claws.
+Kong jumps into the pit where he faces the last V. rex.
+He defeats the V. rex as the other truck falls into the bottom of the pit.
+Kong saves the truck, allowing its crew to survive the fall.
+The riders' truck also plummets but is saved as well by Kong.
+Kong roars in victory and climbs away.
 The driver sends out a report that the truck had found Kong.
 The truck then drives and meets Kong in an animatronic form, who sniffs at the riders and stares but then roars, causing the driver to quickly speed away.
 The ride vehicle returns to base camp where Kate radioes that she and the others are safe.

 Weather conditions

 During optimal weather, the trucks travel outside and up through the massive gates leading to Skull Island at the start of the ride.
 During inclement weather, the trucks take a bypass route indoors, cutting out the outdoor portion of the ride, so it can remain open during inclement weather.
 This results in a slightly shorter ride experience.